vjcitn/bosBiocTrain/README.md

 October 10-11 2013, Fenway Room, Inn at Longwood
 432 Longwood Ave Boston MA 02115

-To register, fill out [this form](utils/form13b.pdf) and send to me as indicated.
+To register, fill out [this form](utils/form13b.pdf) (you can 'view raw' and it will be downloaded, or just right click and save link)  and send to me as indicated.

 In what follows, _italics_ denote Bioconductor packages, and `sansserif` tokens denote functions or classes